ai-on-gke/nvidia-ai-solutions/nemo/README.md

 #### Destroy environment

+> [!WARNING]
-> :warning: All resources provisioned in this walkthrough will be destroyed.
+> All resources provisioned in this walkthrough will be destroyed.

 ```bash
 cd ../3-config